Kerbalism/Kerbalism/README.md

 ### BIOLOGICAL NEEDS

 Your crew need a constant intake of Food, Water and Oxygen.
 Failure to provide for these needs will result in unceremonious death.
 Configurable supply containers are provided.
+The amount of food only updates twice a day, which is when Kerbals eat a meal.

 ### PSYCHOLOGICAL NEEDS